 The Company received a loan from Frost Bank in the amount of \$1,354,500 under the Paycheck Protection Program established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The loan is subject to a note dated April 22, 2020 and may be forgiven to the extent proceeds of the loan are used for eligible expenditures such as payroll and other expenses described in the CARES Act.
-No determination has been made as to whether the Company will be eligible for forgiveness, in whole or in part.
-The loan bears interest at a rate of 1% and is payable in monthly installments of principal and interest beginning 10 months after the end of the Company's covered period, which was 24 weeks.
-The loan may be repaid at any time with no prepayment penalty.
+The loan was subject to a note dated April 22, 2020 and could be forgiven to the extent proceeds of the loan were used for eligible expenditures such as payroll and other expenses described in the CARES Act.
+As of December 31, 2021, the Company received notice from Frost Bank that the PPP was fully forgiven.